-What is he or she really trying to say to you?
+What are they really trying to say to you?
 Sometimes it’s hard to actually say what we want or need.
-So pay attention to what is being said, and what isn’t being said.
+So pay attention to what is being said and what isn’t being said.
 What does your spouse need from you?
 More tenderness?
 More support in their pursuits?

-Body language sometimes says volumes more than can be spoken, so listen with your heart and your eyes as well as with your ears.
+Body language sometimes says volumes more than can be spoken.
+So, as an answer to how to save my marriage from divorce, listen with your heart and your eyes as well as with your ears.

 8. Connect in the bedroom